Post OTCF

 The nonlinear geometry of the two bits of this antenna of help makes the latter less powerful than the fixed normal antenna.

 Many parameters influence the choice of the carrier frequency.
 They all do not go in the same direction and impose a compromise.
 One of the first factors to be taken into account is that of the power of the station.
-With their generators the works can provide for all the needs but the isolated casemates, they, do not have any important source of energy.
-They have only accumulators which one can hope to draw only one ten Watts.
+With their generators the works can provide for all the needs but certain casemates, isolated, do not have any important source of energy.
+They have only accumulators which one can hope to draw only about ten Watts.
 The antenna, of dimensioned sound, must be very short in order to offer less possible catch as well to the unfavourable shootings as with the friendly shootings of delousing.
 Of place in the blockhouses the obstruction of the station and for lack of its appendices must be reduced to its strict minimum.
 Lastly, by simple handling of the apparatus, a quickly trained personnel must be able to obtain an audible and stable signal.

-In order to ensure the transmissions under good conditions the lack of power of the station pleads in favour of a low frequency carrier wave: 50kHz with 1,6MHz.
+In order to ensure the transmissions under good conditions the lack of power of the station pleads in favor of a low frequency carrier wave: 50kHz with 1,6MHz.
 But, with quality of equal reception, plus the frequency is small and more the antenna must be long!
 Tens of meters of antenna imposed here make the low frequencies prohibitory.

 The geographical environment strongly conditions the choice of the carrying one.
 Indeed, the ground absorbs a certain quantity of energy of the emitted electromagnetic waves, and the phenomenon increases with the frequency, reducing of as much the range of the transmitter.
-For the range of waves ranging between 1,6 MHz and 30 MHz, one circumvents the problem of this - ground effect while emitting in direction of the sky.
+For the range of waves ranging between 1.6 MHz and 30 MHz, one circumvents the problem of this - ground effect while emitting in the direction of the sky.
 The waves reflected on the ionospheric layers can be completely returned towards the ground without being attenuated.
 Also this method known as of indirect propagation can be used to cover a zone located at several thousands of kilometers of the point of emission.
 This solution, adapted to the fortification, could thus stage the disadvantages caused by the mountainous relief.
-However the indirect transmission enormously lengthens the distance between the transmitter and the receiver and is very dependent on the atmospheric and weather conditions making the connections unstable and hazardous.
+However the indirect transmission enormously lengthens the distance between the transmitter and the receiver and is very dependant on the atmospheric and weather conditions making the connections unstable and hazardous.

 By successive eliminations one comes to the solution of the high frequencies, retained by the service of the Military Transmissions, to ensure the radiophonic connections between the works of the Maginot Line.
-Stations OTCF (Very Short Waves of Fortress) are thus baptized because they use carrying at frequency located between 40MHz and 75MHz what, in other words, corresponds to wavelengths ranging between 4m and 7,5m (very short by report/ratio, for example, with the long waves of the frequencies lower than 1,6MHz).
+Stations OTCF (Very Short Waves of Fortress) are thus baptized because they use carrying at frequency located between 40MHz and 75MHz what, in other words, corresponds to wavelengths ranging between 4m and 7,5m (very short by report, for example, with the long waves of the frequencies lower than 1,6MHz).

 Thus apparatuses OTCF need they only one antenna of to the more 4m length, compact to store and easy to change in the event of destruction.
 Moreover weather variations do not influence almost any more the waves of frequencies higher than 30 MHz, making the transmission rather stable.
-But the absence of reflexion of this type of waves on the ionospheric layers prohibited any indirect transmission.
+But the absence of reflection of this kind of waves on the ionospheric layers prohibited any indirect transmission.
 Also, with their low power of emission of 10W stations OTCF can be collected only with approximately 10km in flat ground and 25km in released tops.
 As much to say that their optimal use is done by direct visibility, when no natural obstacle interposes between the antennas.
 It is practically always the case between close works.

-If the station is connected to its food and to its antenna and if it is granted on the frequency of emission of its correspondent, its handling is of a great simplicity.
+If the station is connected to its food and its antenna and if it is granted on the frequency of emission of its correspondent, its handling is of a great simplicity.
 To put it in function it is enough to take down its microphone, suspended on the master switch.
 The emission is done then while pressing on the pushbutton of the microphone.
 The small oscillations of the needle of the milliammeter of frontage attest good performance of the lamp HF of emission.
-When one ceases pressing on the button the station is put in reception mode.
-There, to obtain a quality of its optimal, some very light adjustments of the buttons - agreement and “super reaction” are likely to be made necessary by the environmental conditions (moisture, etc) and weather.

 While not having any message to make pass, it can be convenient to maintain the contact or to allow the adjustment of the receiver of an occasional correspondent, inter alia that of a plane.
-With this intention one with the possibility of carrying out emissions prolonged without monopolizing the personnel of service.
+With this intention there is the possibility of carrying out emissions prolonged without monopolizing the personnel of service.
 Indeed, in the center of the frontage of the station OTCF, a switch put in modulated position the lamp BF activates which oscillates and emits a continuous sound at fixed frequency.

 In this case the complexity of handling results from the ultra simplicity of the station whose components are reduced to their strict minimum; there does not exist indeed any circuit of integrated adjustment.
 To differently grant the frequencies than to - sight of nose one must open the station, and make use of an additional wavemeter by coupling this last with the oscillatory circuit to regulate.